chrismanp/pldi24_artifact/README.md

 ```

-This will generate the data needed for our claim in artifact.pdf
+This will generate the data needed for our claim in [artifact-desc](artifact-desc.pdf).
+Refer to [artifact-desc](artifact-desc.pdf) to test our claim.

 # Compile your own code
 If users are interested in evaluating LazyD performance on their own Cilk code, use the following command: